ha7ilm/openwebrx/README.md

 Now the next step is to customize the parameters of your server in `config_webrx.py`.

-Actually, if you do something cool with OpenWebRX (or just have a problem), please drop me a mail:
+Actually, if you do something cool with OpenWebRX, please drop me a mail:
 *Andras Retzler, HA7ILM &lt;randras@sdr.hu&gt;*

 ## Usage tips